TobyRoseman/turicreate/userguide/sound_classifier/export-coreml.md

 The input to this model is an `MLMultiArray` of length 15,600 this is 975ms of data at a sample rate of 16K per second (.975 * 16,000 = 15,600).
 It is important that the correct sample rate of 16,000 be used.
+Also if you have more than one channel, you will should average the elements to produce one channel/array.

 In order get predictions from your model, you will need to chuck your data into the correct size.
 Below is an example of doing that: